0xd4d/dnlib/README.md

 Comparing types, methods, fields, etc
 -------------------------------------

-dot10 has a `SigComparer` class that can compare any type with any other type.
+dnlib has a `SigComparer` class that can compare any type with any other type.
 Any method with any other method, etc. It also has several pre-created `IEqualityComparer<T>` classes (eg. `TypeEqualityComparer`, `FieldEqualityComparer`, etc) which you can use if you intend to eg. use a type as a key in a `Dictionary<TKey, TValue>`.

 The `SigComparer` class can also compare types with `System.Type`, methods with `System.Reflection.MethodBase`, etc.